 Today the pub has address 493 Glasgow Road.
 The pub has expanded a little over the years, the current lounge once a separate room and scullery.
 The traditional Scottish Bar sits at the heart of the community and a warm welcome awaits everyone who visits there.
 The West End Bar is open 7 days a week with a warm atmosphere.
 There’s live entertainment many weeks with some top acts performing.
 People will remember gigs by local bands like the Rocksox.
 The Function Lounge is also used regularly for a variety events and is available for hire free of charge and is perfect for Birthday Parties, Engagements, Christenings and Baby Showers.
 The Men’s Darts Team went unbeaten for nearly five years and have a fantastic trophy collection on show in the bar.
 Licensing hours are open until 1am on Saturday, and midnight every other evening.
 The McCormack family (Maura McLaughlin and brother Mick McCormack) have run the pub since, their family once living at Cloudhowe Terrace and Belvoir Place.

 Update: As of 2nd July 2018, the West End Bar has been sold to LISINI, owned by Harry Hood, also owner of the Parkville.
+Then again taken over in 2019.

 This detailed article is dedicated to the hard work of all current and previous West End Bar owners and especially to the memory of Nan McNeil, who sadly recently passed away December 2017, aged 89.